Important information regarding cookies

 What has been the biggest challenge your business has faced?

 In 2010, the company had been on a three-day week for nearly three years.
 The biggest challenge at the time was: how do you take a company that was on a three-day week and take them back up to full production and growth?
 That continues to be the challenge – how do you get new business and maintain that and provide growth?
 That’s what we’re constantly working on.

-What do you think the biggest challenge to businesses in Ireland is at the moment?
+What do you think the biggest challenge to businesses in Ireland is

 I think the biggest one is confidence and fair opportunity.
 We need to work together as in local supply – sourcing in Ireland instead of imports; some people automatically go and import it from somewhere else.
 There’s a lack of trust and confidence out there and that needs to be restored immediately.